bond-ee/BinDefuSer/readme.md

 # binDfuSer

-Create a .dfu file from a .bin file.
+Create a .dfu file from a .bin file for STM32 MCU's.

 ## How to compile: